webix-hub/docs/data/desktop/chart_integration.md

 - **url** - specifies data source for the chart (data file or script);
 - **ready** - function that is executed when the component is fully loaded.
 It contains the code of the needed chart (available on their site).

-##Justgage Gauges
+##JustGage Gauges

 JustGage JS is a handy JavaScript plugin for generating and animating nice gauges.
-It is based on Raphaël library for vector drawing.
+It is based on Rapha&euml;l library for vector drawing.

 <img src="desktop/justgage.png">